jakir-ruet/ansible-server-configuration-master/README.md

 ```

 ##### First variable ***in playbook***
-Create first var in playbook
+Create the first var in a playbook
 ```bash
 nano var-apache-playbook.yaml
 ```